bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 title: 'music21, pandas and Transforming Ordered Data'
 published: true
 ---
 _[music21](http://web.mit.edu/music21/), developed by Michael Scott Cuthbert, is an extensively featured and well maintained Python package for computational music theory.
-Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with the power of pandas DataFrames.
+Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with [pandas](https://pandas.pydata.org/) DataFrames.
 Special care is needed to condense the dataset while keeping the order intact._

 The functionality of the music21 package is built on top of the [`Stream`](https://web.mit.edu/music21/doc/usersGuide/usersGuide_06_stream2.html) data structure, which allows musical material to be stored in a nested forward-linked tree structure.
 For my purposes I wanted a data structure with more random access features and extensive grouping and filtering capabilities than `Stream`.
 I was happy sacrificing some of the finely modeled aspects of the music21 ecosystem, holding onto just the attributes I needed for my pipeline and storing them in a pandas DataFrame.
 In this post I will demonstrate a cool trick for handling sequential data in pandas: combining groups of adjacent rows with `groupby`, while keeping the order of the DataFrame intact.